Getting There Summary

 John Paul DeJoria was fired from three jobs and lived in his car on two dollars and fifty cents a day before founding his own company.

-Jeff Koons worked for nine years after graduating art school to make enough money from his art to give up having a second job.
+Jeff Koons worked for nine years after graduating from art school to make enough money from his art to give up having a second job.

 As you can see, there is no shortcut to success.
 Not even one single recipe.

 Some people focused solely on their dream and lived a very poor life while working on it.
-Other maintained a regular job, but before or after work they would still pursue their passion every day.
+Others maintained a regular job, but before or after work they would still pursue their passion every day.

 Many of the mentors presented in this book faced failure and bankruptcy several times before achieving success.
 Life is made out of successes and failures.